matiamb/HomeAlbum/README.md

 Please remove personal or sensitive information before attaching logs or screenshots.

-🗺️ Project status
+## 🗺️ Project status

 HomeAlbum is currently under active development.

-Current release:
+Current release: v0.1.0-beta.1
-v0.1.0-beta.1

 The API and application behavior may change while the project remains in beta.

-📄 License

-This project is licensed under the <LICENSE NAME>.

-See the LICENSE file for details.